fnl/classipy/README.rst

 If you do have a large labeled corpus and are interested in using a Neural Network, it probably would be not that difficult to extend the sources, however.

 The main contribution, however, is the enhanced feature generation process that is far more complex than what "off-the-shelf" SciKit-Learn tools have to offer.
-First, Classi.py uses my own segtok_ sentence segmentation and word tokenization library.
+First, `classipy` uses my own segtok_ sentence segmentation and word tokenization library.
 Second, it can properly handle multiple text fields (e.g., title, abstract, body, ...).
 Third, it can integrate metadata (annotations) either on a per-feature or per-instance basis.
 Fourth, n-grams are not generated beyond sentence boundaries.